VitorSoer/mongodb/src/course-01/crud/11-exercise.md

 ])
 ```

-2 - Update patient data of 1 patient with new age, name and history entry
+2 - Update patient data of 1 patient with new age, name and history entry:

 ```console
 db.patients.updateOne(